DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodingConvention/index.rst

   *test*
     Any unit tests and other testing codes
-  *Web*
-    Web portal codes following the same structure as described in :doc:`../AddingNewComponents/DevelopingWebPages/index`.

 Packages are sets of Python modules and eventually compilable source code together with the instructions to use, build and test it.
 Source code files are